Skip to main content

 06Should I include marketplace fees in the discount calculation?

-Yes β€” fees are usually the difference between a promo that profits and one that doesn't.
-On Amazon, eBay, Etsy, or Shopify the fee is a percentage of the sale price, so it shrinks a little when you discount, but it still takes a meaningful cut of an already-thinner margin.
-Enter your fee in the "Channel / Payment Fee" field (Amazon ~15%, eBay ~13.6%, Etsy ~9.5%, Shopify ~2.9%) and the calculator deducts it from both the before and after margins.
+Yes — fees are often the difference between a promo that profits and one that doesn't.
+On Amazon, eBay, Etsy, or Shopify the fee is a % of the sale price.
+Enter your fee (Amazon ~15%, eBay ~13.6%, Etsy ~9.5%, Shopify ~2.9%) and it's deducted from both margins.

 07Should I include sales tax or VAT in this calculator?